-USAID works with the Ministry of Health (MOH) to strengthen its Family Planning and Sexual and Reproductive Health Program (FP/SRH).
-Building on a historic partnership, USAID and the MOH are implementing the National Sexual Reproductive Health Strategy to increase contraceptive coverage rates from 42% to 60% by 2020.
+USAID works with Malawi’s Ministry of Health to strengthen its Family Planning and Sexual and Reproductive Health Program (FP/SRH).
+Building on a historic partnership, both organizations are implementing the National Sexual Reproductive Health Strategy to increase contraceptive coverage rates from 42% to 60% by 2020.
+With a rate of 58.6% (including both modern and traditional forms of contraception), Malawi is firmly on-track to achieve this target.
 USAID also collaborates with development partners and civil society to address rapid population growth, which remains a significant development challenge in Malawi.

-USAID encourages voluntary, comprehensive, and efficient programming of resources that expand contraceptive options and provide high-quality, sustainable FP/RH services.
-In recent years, USAID has emphasized increasing youth access to FP services; policy development; expanding service delivery; improving the mix of contraception options; and developing comprehensive communications messages.
+USAID encourages comprehensive and efficient programming of resources that expand voluntary contraceptive options and provide high-quality, sustainable family planning and reproductive health services.
+In recent years, USAID has emphasized increasing youth access to family planning services; improving policy development with regards to FP/SRH; expanding service delivery; improving the mix of contraception options; and developing comprehensive communications messages.

 Family planning is essential for Malawi’s sustainable future.

 Ministry of Health

 John Snow, Inc.

 Population Services International